"Nunya, adidoe, asi metunee o." Knowledge is as the trunk of a big tree; one person cannot embrace it. – West-African saying (Ewe)

 About me

-Before joining ISS as Assistant Professor of Disasters and Humanitarian Studies, I worked as a researcher, project manager, and consultant with local and international NGOs, the United Nations, Governmental organisations, and in the private sector.
-I have also led humanitarian aid groups; and researched in-situ the occurrence of several conflicts, crises, and natural hazard-related disasters, mostly in conflict-affected and vulnerable settings.
-As a researcher and practitioner, my work has taken me to multiple complex and disaster-prone places, such as Afghanistan, Bangladesh, Chile, Jordan, Peru, South Sudan, Uganda, and Yemen.
+Previously, I have worked as a researcher, project manager, and consultant with local and international NGOs, the United Nations, governmental organisations, and in the private sector.
+I have also led humanitarian aid groups and conducted in-situ research on several conflicts, crises, and natural hazard-related disasters, mostly in conflict-affected and vulnerable settings.
+As a researcher and practitioner, my work has taken me to multiple complex and disaster-prone places, including Afghanistan, Bangladesh, Chile, Jordan, Peru, South Sudan, Uganda, and Yemen.

-In addition to my academic work, I often take research, monitoring and evaluation, and advisory consultancy work.
-This work allows me to develop action research on a regular basis, so I can stay close to the experiences and processes taking place in my fields of study.
+In addition to my academic work, I often take on research, monitoring and evaluation, and advisory consultancy assignments.
+This allows me to carry out action research on a regular basis, keeping me close to the experiences and processes unfolding in my fields of study.

 Publications of articles